nasa/progpy/sphinx-config/prog_models_guide.rst

 where :math:`x(t)` is :term:`state` at time :math:`t`, :math:`u(t)` is :term:`input` at time :math:`t` , :math:`dt` is the stepsize, and :math:`\Theta` are the model :term:`parameters` .

 In a ProgPy model, this state transition can be represented one of two ways, either discrete or continuous, depending on the nature of state transition.
-In the case of continuous models, state transition behavior is defined by defining the first derivative, using the :py:func:`progpy.PrognosticsModel.dx` method.
-For discrete models, state transition behavior is defined using the :py:func:`progpy.PrognosticsModel.next_state` method.
+In the case of :term:`continuous models<continuous model>`, state transition behavior is defined by defining the first derivative, using the :py:func:`progpy.PrognosticsModel.dx` method.
+For :term:`discrete models <discrete model>`, state transition behavior is defined using the :py:func:`progpy.PrognosticsModel.next_state` method.
 The continuous state transition behavior is recommended, because defining the first derivative enables some approaches that rely on that information.

 .. image:: images/next_state.png
     :width: 70 %